Implications of gauge freedom for nonrelativistic quantum electrodynamics: Subsystem gauge relativity

-However, in QED one typically views physical particles as being dressed by virtual photons and this is more consistent with definitions provided by $\alpha\neq 1$ whereby the quantum dipole is not purely ``bare" and localised, but is instead a delocalised dressed object.
-Conversely, only the multipolar-gauge provides a definition of the dipole to which a test charge placed away from the dipole centre at ${\bf 0}$ does not respond instantaneously \cite{cohen-tannoudji_photons_1989,biswas_virtual_1990,milonni_photodetection_1995,power_analysis_1997,power_time_1999,power_time_1999-1,sabin_fermi_2011,stokes_noncovariant_2012}.
-In gauges $\alpha\neq 1$ the extent of the apparently instantaneous, but typically small response of a test charge distribution to the field of the $\alpha$-gauge dipole could simply be interpreted as a measure of the dressed dipole's delocalisation due to its own virtual cloud of photons \cite{hegerfeldt_causality_1994}.
+The multipolar gauge, $\alpha=1$ defines a dipole$_1$ that is purely mechanical, i.e., completely ``bare" (see Sec.~\ref{share}).
+However, one often views physical atoms as being dressed by virtual photons and this is more consistent with definitions provided by $\alpha\neq 1$ whereby the dipole is instead a delocalised dressed object.
+Only the localised dipole$_1$ does not respond instantaneously to a test charge placed away from its centre at ${\bf 0}$ \cite{cohen-tannoudji_photons_1989,biswas_virtual_1990,milonni_photodetection_1995,power_analysis_1997,power_time_1999,power_time_1999-1,sabin_fermi_2011,stokes_noncovariant_2012}.
+In gauges $\alpha\neq 1$, the extent of the apparently instantaneous, but typically small response of a test charge distribution to the field of the $\alpha$-gauge dipole could simply be interpreted as a measure of the dressed dipole's delocalisation due to its own virtual cloud of photons \cite{hegerfeldt_causality_1994}.
 These points are discussed in the context of photodetection theory in Sec.~\ref{pd}.

-For given values of the remaining model parameters, it is always possible to choose an intermediate value of $\alpha$ denoted $\alpha_{\rm JC}$, which lies between $0$ and $1$, and for which ground state virtual photons are highly suppressed \cite{stokes_gauge_2019}.
-This can be interpreted as identifying a representation in which such photons have been absorbed into the definitions of the quantum subsystems.
+For given values of the remaining model parameters, it is often possible to choose an intermediate value of $\alpha$ denoted $\alpha_{\rm JC}$, which lies between $0$ and $1$, and for which ground state virtual photons are highly suppressed \cite{stokes_gauge_2019}.
+This representation is defined in Secs.~\ref{opt}, \ref{osc}, and \ref{dressingmulti}, where the choice of notation $\alpha_{\rm JC}$ is explained .
+The representation can be interpreted as one in which virtual photons have been absorbed into the definitions of the quantum subsystems.
 The physical meanings of the different mathematical definitions of ``light" and ``matter" are evidently closely related to virtual photons and processes.

-Finally we note that a prosaic implication of subsystem gauge-relativity is that approximations performed on the subsystems can ruin the gauge-invariance of the theory.
+Finally we note that a prosaic implication of subsystem gauge relativity is that approximations performed on the subsystems can ruin the gauge invariance of the theory.
 A well-known example is the truncation of the material system to a finite number of levels \cite{stokes_gauge_2019,stefano_resolution_2019,roth_optimal_2019,de_bernardis_breakdown_2018}.
 Because ``matter" is defined differently in different gauges, the truncation generally constitutes a significantly different physical procedure in different gauges.
 This is discussed in detail in Sec.~\ref{s1}.